CartoDB/documentation/app/content/analytics-toolbox-redshift/guides/running-queries-from-builder.md

 CROSS JOIN data AS t2
 WHERE t1.iata != t2.iata
 ```
-You can also take advantage of this function directly from a table from your database.
+You can also take advantage of this function directly from a table from your database:

 ```sql
 WITH data AS(